 Past Internship Sites: Sid Peterson Memorial Hospital, Hill Country Crisis Council, Mo-Ranch Assembly, Kerr County Juvenile Probation Department, K’ Star Emergency Youth Shelter, Doyle School Community Center, Hill Country Arts Foundation, American Red Cross, City of Kerrville

-As you begin your college career allow for the Office of Career Development to assist you on your journey by taking advantage of our “Four Year Career Plan” to guide you step by step as you plan for your future.
+As you begin your college career allow for the Office of Career Development to assist you on your journey by taking advantage of our “Four Year Career Plan“.

 www.hacu.net – NACU National Internship Program